 Funded by Greater Manchester Combined Authority, the programme is formed around a series of creative commissions across the Wigan, Stockport and Salford districts, delivered through partnerships with Wigan Targeted Youth Services and True Colours CIC and The Together Trust.

-The first six artists awarded a bursary and joining us on the Making of Us programme until July 2021 are as follows:
+The first six artists awarded a bursary for the 2020-2021 Making of Us programme were:

 I’m Chris Alton, an artist based in Manchester.
 Whether deploying disco music in opposition to fascism, proposing art schools be built over golf courses, or imagining a currency whose value is derived from the health of the world’s oceans; my work addresses the interconnected nature of prevailing social, political, economic and environmental conditions.